FREE Case Review (866) 588-0600

 Schmidt & Clark, LLP is not currently accepting these types of cases and has posted this content for information purposes only.
 We encourage you to seek a qualified attorney, if you feel you might have a case.

-Navigating workplace safety and labor regulations can be challenging for both employees and employers.
-One key agency at the forefront of these issues is OSHA (Occupational Safety and Health Administration), a division of the U.S. Department of Labor.
+Navigating workplace safety and labor regulations can be challenging for employees and employers.
+One key agency at the forefront of these issues is OSHA (Occupational Safety and Health Administration), a U.S. Department of Labor division.

 This article explores OSHA's role, the federal laws it upholds, and what it means for employees facing extended work hours.